trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 rare for a package broken up into subpackages to have its own libraries and/or tests and examples.
 As always, the final command called inside of the ``CMakeLists.txt`` is `TRIBITS_PACKAGE_POSTPROCESS()`_.

+NOTE: The package's ``CMakeLists.txt`` file only gets processed if the package is actually enabled with ``${PROJECT_NAME}_ENABLE_${PACKAGE_NAME}=ON``.
+This is an important design feature of TriBITS is that the contents of non-enabled package's can't damnage the configure, build, and test of the enabled packages based on errors in non-enabled packages.
+This is critical to allow experimental ``EX`` test packages and lower-maturity packages to exist in the same soruce repositories safely.

 TriBITS Package Core Variables